Family Vacations with Old-Fashioned Fun

 We took a family vote and unanimously decided to head over to the on-site Amelia's Wheels to rent bikes and a golf cart and to try out the Segways.
 Whether you hit the greens or not, I suggest renting a golf cart.
 Not exactly old-fashioned, but definitely efficient on the property.
 (An added bonus: When you get the cart going, the wind prevents you from hearing the kids argue in the back seat!)

-I recruited the family to check out the Plantation's own Nature Center.
+I recruited the family to check out the resort's own Nature Center.
 There, we signed up to meet at the beach for the organized “Beach Bounty” hunt led by the staff’s certified naturalist.
 What we discovered would change the entire course of our trip.

 As my husband and I followed the boys and a group of about 10 other curious family travelers, we learned that there were beach treasures beneath the surf – hidden finds that would be my kids' obsession for the remainder of the vacation.
 Each of my children found his own shark's tooth.